bigdataprocessor/bigdataprocessor2/README.md

 ## Process
 ### Process Menu

-**Process > Align Channels Split Chip…**
-Specify two crop regions in one channel and convert those regions into two channels, i.e. the number of channels of the resulting image is increased by one.
-Motivation: For the sake of acquisition speed, some fluorescence microscope systems acquire the signal of several fluorescence channels simultaneously on the same camera chip.
-Thus, we provide the functionality to convert such data into a conventional multi-channel data set by aligning the channels from a “split chip”.

-**Process > Align Channels…**
-Shift one channel in relation to the other to compensate pixel offsets e.g. due to chromatic shifts.
-Motivation: Chromatic shifts either due to optics being corrected only for a given wavelength range, or parallel acquisition of two channels on two cameras can lead to offsets between the two channels/ images.
-We, therefore, provide the functionality to correct for such channel shifts in x,y and z.

-**Process > Bin…**
-Performs arbitrary binning along x y and z coordinates.
-Motivation: For camera-based microscopy systems the effective pixel size often cannot be freely chosen during acquisition.
-Thus, the user may be forced to oversample, leading to large data volumes and potentially significantly increased image processing times.
-Thus, binning the data post-acquisition can be very useful as it both reduces data size (and noise), often without compromising scientific accuracy.

-**Process > Convert to 8-bit…**
-Convert the data set from 16 to 8-bit depth.
-Motivation: Cameras typically produce image data at 12, 14, or 16 bit-depths.
-For many image analysis tasks, 8-bit depth is sufficient allowing the user to reduce data size by a factor of 2.
-However, converting 16-bit to 8-bit data is not trivial as it entails deciding on a specific mapping from the higher to the lower bit-depth, which will lose information.
-Choosing a mapping of 65535 to 255 and 0 to 0 can lead to a low dynamic range in the 8-bit range especially when the input contains only a subset of the full 16-bit range.
-Also mapping max(image) to 255 and min(image) to 0 can be sub-optimal if there are spurious pixels with very high values, again leading to a low dynamic range for the relevant grey values in the 8-bit converted data.
-We thus provide the possibility to interactively specify a mapping while browsing the data set to inspect the result of the applied conversion.

-**Process > Crop…**
-Interactively specify a 4D (x,y,z,t) region of the data to be displayed in a new viewer window.
-The same 4D crop will be applied to all channels.
-The spatial extent of the region can be either specified in voxel units or in physical units (e.g. micrometer).
-Motivation: Imaging processes in living samples require setting up imaging parameters before knowing exactly when and where the process of interest takes place.
-Therefore the imaging field of view (x,y,z) and temporal extent (t) are usually set generously to accommodate sample drift, motion, or growth.
-Using the crop function one can reduce the dataset to the necessary spatial and temporal dimensions.

 **Process > Rename…**
 Rename the data set and channels.

-**Process > Transform...**
-Renders an affine view of the data.
-Motivation: Useful when data is warped due to an acquisition process that renders x-y-z non-orthogonal.
-Examples are when a stage movement is not orthogonal to the field of view.
-Also useful in single objective light sheet microscopy.

 **Process > Set Voxel Size…**
 Changes the voxel size.
 Motivation: The voxel size may not always be read correctly from the data set, thus it is useful to have the option to set it manually.